DavidMendozaMartinez/AndroidDevChallenge-Jetpack-Compose-Week-3-Americas/README.md

 # Template repository

 Template repository for the Jetpack Compose [#AndroidDevChallenge](https://developer.android.com/dev-challenge).
-January 2023.
+February 2023.

 ## Getting started
 Copy this repository by pressing the "Use this template" button in Github.